taala-dot/MidtermM/README.md

 Task 4️⃣: Answer the questions in commit questions

-Task 5️⃣: Create a new branch named “feature” from branch “one” and add at least one commit.
+Task 5️⃣: Create a new branch called “dev-feature” from the branch "main" and add at least one commit.

 Task 6️⃣: Delete branches “two” and “three” after merging them with the main branch.
 Make a screenshot of the result.

 Task 7️⃣: Resolve merge conflicts that will occur when merging “feature” back into “one”, and add a screenshot of the conflict resolution.

-Task 8️⃣: Tag the final commit in the “one” branch with the tag “final_version” and submit all branches and tags to the repository.
+Task 8️⃣: Rename branches "two" and "three" to "backup-two" and "backup-three," respectively, and take a screenshot showing the renamed branches.

 Task 9️⃣: Document the execution of each task in a README file and attach all screenshots and files.